Snowflake (NYSE:SNOW) Upgraded to “Buy” at Rosenblatt Securities

-In other news, CFO Michael Scarpelli sold 15,000 shares of the firm’s stock in a transaction dated Wednesday, March 10th.
-The stock was sold at an average price of $229.32, for a total transaction of $3,439,800.00.
-Following the sale, the chief financial officer now owns 139,895 shares of the company’s stock, valued at $32,080,721.40.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CRO Christopher William Degnan sold 25,563 shares of the firm’s stock in a transaction dated Monday, May 3rd.
-The stock was sold at an average price of $225.98, for a total value of $5,776,726.74.
+In related news, insider Benoit Dageville sold 30,568 shares of the firm’s stock in a transaction that occurred on Monday, March 22nd.
+The stock was sold at an average price of $222.46, for a total transaction of $6,800,157.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Michael Scarpelli sold 15,000 shares of Snowflake stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $229.32, for a total value of $3,439,800.00.
+Following the sale, the chief financial officer now directly owns 139,895 shares of the company’s stock, valued at $32,080,721.40.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 1,339,025 shares of company stock worth $300,856,426.
-0.24% of the stock is currently owned by insiders.
+Insiders have sold a total of 1,354,025 shares of company stock valued at $303,940,126 over the last three months.
+0.24% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in SNOW.
-RMR Wealth Builders acquired a new stake in shares of Snowflake during the fourth quarter worth about $25,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC grew its holdings in shares of Snowflake by 100.0% during the first quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 120 shares of the company’s stock worth $27,000 after buying an additional 60 shares in the last quarter.
-Crescent Capital Consulting LLC bought a new position in shares of Snowflake during the fourth quarter worth about $28,000.
-Cypress Capital Management LLC WY bought a new position in shares of Snowflake during the fourth quarter worth about $28,000.
-Finally, Reilly Financial Advisors LLC bought a new position in shares of Snowflake during the fourth quarter worth about $28,000.
-23.16% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Kessler Investment Group LLC bought a new stake in Snowflake during the 4th quarter valued at $1,691,000.
+Jennison Associates LLC raised its position in Snowflake by 18,581.1% during the 4th quarter.
+Jennison Associates LLC now owns 3,652,340 shares of the company’s stock valued at $1,027,768,000 after purchasing an additional 3,632,789 shares in the last quarter.
+BlackRock Inc. raised its position in Snowflake by 23.7% during the 4th quarter.
+BlackRock Inc. now owns 1,167,311 shares of the company’s stock valued at $328,481,000 after purchasing an additional 224,004 shares in the last quarter.
+Amundi Pioneer Asset Management Inc. increased its holdings in shares of Snowflake by 69.3% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 174,930 shares of the company’s stock valued at $49,224,000 after acquiring an additional 71,602 shares during the period.
+Finally, Blue Fin Capital Inc. purchased a new position in shares of Snowflake in the 1st quarter valued at $326,000.
+26.25% of the stock is owned by institutional investors and hedge funds.

 About Snowflake